lteu/soujian/README.md

+# Soujian
+The project aims to understand the usefulness of a log file.

-# Processing a word log file
+## Processing a word log file

 Steps:
 - clean \" to